RolfLawrenz/ocpic/README.md

 ### Nginx Passenger module

 Install Nginx with Passenger.
-I install it in the **/opt/nginx** folder
+I installed it in the **/opt/nginx** folder

 ~~~
 $ sudo passenger-install-nginx-module